 - Government agency.

 Lawsuits for accidents and injuries caused by falling and defective ladders are especially common.

 Also refer to our related article on construction lawsuits.

 1.1.
 Is the property owner responsible for the accident?

-When someone falls off a roof because of dangerous conditions on that roof, the property owner or occupier may be liable for the accident.
+When you fall off a roof because of dangerous conditions on that roof, the property owner or occupier may be liable for the accident.
 Under California’s premises liability laws, property owners owe a duty of care to others on their property.

 Example: Larry the landlord managed an apartment complex in Woodland Hills.
 Larry needed to take down some old holiday lights that were on the edge of the roof.
 Larry knew the roof was in bad shape and not up to building code, and he didn’t want to risk having the roof give way while he was taking off the lights.

 Larry asked his tenant, Jack, to help take down the lights.
 Jack asked why Larry wasn’t taking down the lights and Larry said he hurt his back.
 Jack offered to help take down the lights.
 While Jack was on the roof, a portion of the roof fell through and Jack tripped, falling off the roof and breaking his collarbone and causing other shoulder injuries, neck injuries, and back injuries.

-Larry was aware of the poor condition of the roof and did not warn Jack about the roof.
+Larry was aware of the poor condition of the roof and did not warn Jack about a possible roof collapse.
 Larry may be liable to Jack for his injuries as a result of a ceiling collapse accident under negligence or property liability laws.

-In a premises liability claim, the plaintiff has the burden of proof to show the following 4 elements:
+In a premises liability claim, you have the burden of proof to show the following 4 elements: